 Once the relevant data is obtained, models and algorithms can be used to gain insights in the form of reports, graphs, and visuals.
 It’s important to identify and understand what the insights indicate to take actions that amend existing procedural flaws.
 Statistical measurements like factor, regression, classification, cluster, or association analysis can be used to interpret the data.
 HRMS software with analytics features can help make this process easier.
 After you have the results, discuss them with stakeholders and create an action plan to amend the procedure.
 Ensure that the change is consistent with your organziation goals, and analyze the impact the change will have on each area of your business.
 Once solutions are in place, it’s necessary to check if the desired results have been obtained.
 Employee feedback is vital for this.
 Conduct regular checks to ensure that the changes remain consistent and new errors or risks don’t crop up.
 This will also help you identify if additional amendments are required.

 With people analytics, informed decisions are made based on data rather than assumptions.
 With better decisions, you can enhance your company and employee performance.
 When used effectively, people analytics can truly take your business to the next level.
 Zoho People’s people analytics feature provides detailed insights about your workforce by analyzing meaningful data.
 This helps your organization to make decisions that will improve employee engagement and satisfaction.
-To learn more about our people analytics feature, click here.
+Learn more about Zoho People’s people analytics feature.